ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 ### **[2-multiview.lua](https://github.com/ReaLx3m/KOReader-AI-Slop-User-Patches/blob/main/2-multiview.lua)**

 Automatically switches the file browser display mode based on the contents of the folder you're browsing.
 Making it possible to have home menu and folders with sub-folders in classic view with many items per page, or in mosaic view with a large grid like 4x4, 5x5 etc. for better view of your library.
 And still enjoy large covers, ex.
-2x2 or 3x3 mosaic view, when you access a folder with files(books) only.
+2x2 or 3x3 mosaic view, when you access a folder with files(books).

 Adds a Multiview toggle and a Multiview Settings sub-menu to the filing-cabinet icon menu on the top bar.
 - 2 modes(Folder Mode and File Mode), both modes are independently configurable via the Multiview Settings menu.
 You can choose any rows/columns configuration with "Mosaic With Covers" view mode and any number of items with "Classic" mode view.